jonathanmorgan/django_config/build_files/README.md

     - required python

 - on your build machine, make a folder named `django_config_build`.
-- get source code and place it in this folder.
+- get source code and place it in the `django_config_build` folder.
 Either:

     - clone this repository into that folder: `git clone https://github.com/jonathanmorgan/django_config"
     - or (DO THIS) grab the release source tar ball for the release you want to build.